 To share your story and be a blessing to our readers, kindly send an email to [email protected] or connect and chat with us via any of our social media accounts.

 Jesus loves you

-And would love to fellowship intimately with you.
-If you struggle in this regard, we would love to help.
-Email us at [email protected] and we’ll get to talking about your faith.
+And would love to all of now and eternity with you.
+If you struggle to keep in intimate fellowship with Him, we would love to help.
+Email [email protected] and we’ll keep in touch.

 Your comments mean a lot to us.
 Let us know how this story has blessed you below.

 Sharing is caring – Tell a friend.